zlogic/mendix-docs/content/en/docs/developerportal/global-navigation.md

 ### Maia Chat {#maia-chat}

 {{% alert color="info" %}}
-To use Maia Chat, an internet connection and signing in to Studio Pro or the Mendix Portal are required.
+To use Maia Chat, you need to be signed in to Mendix and have an internet connection.
 {{% /alert %}}

 {{% alert color="info" %}}
 Maia Chat does not use any project, customer, or company information.
 It only uses the data that you have entered in the Chat.
 Please do not enter any personal or sensitive data!
 {{% /alert %}}

 Maia Chat  is a built-in chat interface in the Mendix Platform powered by Generative AI.
 Developers can ask questions about all aspects of Mendix, including how to apply concepts, best practices, governance tools, and development patterns.

-Maia Chat is generally available in Studio Pro 10.12.0 and the Mendix Portal.
-For more information on Maia Chat in Studio Pro, see [Maia Chat](/refguide/maia-chat/).
+Maia Chat is also available in Studio Pro 10.12.0 and above.
+See [Maia Chat](/refguide/maia-chat/) for more information.

 For information on Mendix data storage policies and practices for Maia, see [Maia Privacy Policy](https://www.mendix.com/legal/privacy/maia/).